Jeyana/LegalAlienChatbotRasa/LegalAlienChatbot_Blogpost.md

 Then, **nlu.yml**

 You need to write some training examples for this particular user intent.
 What are some possible ways in which the users might express their intention?
 Write the ones you think are the most probable.
-Five examples are already a good start, because Rasa NLU models are pretrained.
+Five examples are already a good start, because Rasa NLU models are pretrained (that is, we're benefiting from *transfer learning*).

 ~~~
 nlu: